Advocating Environmental Reform: A Study Guide

 2-minute reports Who did you contact?
 What did they say?
 What was the ask?

-By the phrase “the ask” I am referring to what is D.C. jargon for what did you ask the elected official to do?
+By the phrase the ask I am referring to what is D.C. jargon for what did you ask the elected official to do?
 It is also related to the reason you asked to meet with the official or their staff.

 Position papers: are essays researched and documented with citations that advocate a course of action based on, a review of past legislative intent, the existing law, pressing new information that requires a change in the law and a set of alternatives. (typed 5 to 7 pages, notes & sources).

-A formal position paper has an executive summary, pages of references, and an outline.
+A formal position paper has an executive summary, pages of references,

 Talking points: based on position papers and arguments made by advocacy groups, talking points are a working document used to accompany you on a meeting so that you and the staff person you meet have a clear recollection of what you are saying and asking to be done, based on science, practical considerations, and legal restrictions.
 They are related to, in that that are drawn from, Position Papers but they are very different in their function, brevity, and persuasive style.